goldmundchen/blog/_posts/2021-09-22-this-is-just-another-try.md

 title: "This is just another try"
 categories: junk
 author:
-- Bart Simpson
+- Alessandro Markus
-- Nelson Mandela Muntz
 meta: "Springfield"
+published: true
 ---

 # This is my first post